material-motion/material-motion/roadmaps/meta.md

 # Meta Roadmap

-This roadmap defines the set of goals we want to achieve collectively as a team.
+This roadmap defines the set of milestones we want to achieve together as a team.
 Consider this as an entry-point to the other roadmaps.
 We'll provide links where applicable.

 ## Concept milestones